 Malvarrosa beach is one of the tourists’ favorite spots to eat paella without even leaving Valencia city.
 There are dozens of restaurants here whose main dish is the paella valenciana.
 And yeah, you can get some decent paellas there for sure, but they are far from being the best in the region.
 If you prefer eating at the sea, you should try L’Estimat, La Marcelina, La Rosa or La Pepica, which are all close to each other on Paseo de Neptuno.

-The horchata is the sweetest and most famous drink you will find in Valencia, iced or liquid.
+The horchata is the sweetest and most famous drink you will find in Valencia, with ice or liquid.
 It is the Queen of Spain’s summertime favorite.
 The horchata (“tiger-nut milk”) is a characteristic drink originating from Valencia.
-It is processed with water, sugar and tiger-nuts.
+Its creation starts with water, sugar and tiger-nuts.
 Historically tiger-nuts are linked to Ancient Egypt, and many remnants of tiger-nuts have been discovered inside the pharaohs’ gravesite temples, as a part of their grave furniture.
 Also Arabs have used tiger-nuts to complement almonds in their desserts.

 A good horchata must always be accompanied by some fartóns, another typical Valencian product.
 It´s a long biscuit with a wafer-thin layer of crystallized sugar, which you dip into your horchata.

-The horchata is an ideal summertime drink, although it should be enjoyed throughout the whole year.
+The horchata is an ideal summertime drink, although people drink it throughout the whole year.
 As it contains a whole lot of minerals and vitamins, including phosphorus, potassium, vitamin C and vitamin E, it is also pretty healthy.
 On top of that, it helps with digestion and has no lactose, gluten or caffeine in it, which is why it’s also a healthy option for children, pregnant women and seniors.

 When visiting Valencia, you should definitely try the Casa de l’Orxata (Horchateria & Biogelateria) in the Mercado de Colón.
-It is located right in the heart of city, and is an important cultural heritage spot inside one of the most relevant Modernist buildings in Valencia.
+It is right in the heart of city; and is an important cultural heritage spot inside one of the most relevant Modernist buildings in Valencia.